 Most common engines in practice

-Engines are the most impactful “third-party software” in most projects.
-The most common commercial engines are Unreal Engine and Unity.
+Game engines are often the most impactful “third-party software” in a project.
+The most common ones engines are Unreal Engine and Unity.
 Alternatively, Godot is an upcoming open source video game engine.
-Looking at both helps you align license approvals, costs, and support expectations with your publishing agreement.
+Looking at each of them helps you align license approvals, costs, and support expectations with your publishing agreement.

 Stuck on legal fine print?